convexset/meteor-three-way/README.md

 where `mapToAgeDisplay` was described as `x => ageRanges[x]` (or, equivalently, `function(x) {return ageRanges[x];}`) and `ageRanges` is a dictionary (object) mapping keys to descriptions.

 Pre-processors actually take up-to three arguments, `(value, elem, vmData)` and return a value to be passed into the next pre-processor, or rendered on the page.
-This actually features in `ThreeWay.helpers.updateSemanticUIDropdown`, used in the demo, where the element itself has to be manipulated (see: [this](http://semantic-ui.com/modules/dropdown.html)) to achieve the desired result.
+This actually features in `ThreeWay.preProcessors.updateSemanticUIDropdown`, used in the demo, where the element itself has to be manipulated (see: [this](http://semantic-ui.com/modules/dropdown.html)) to achieve the desired result.
 More on pre-processors later.

 #### Binding: `value`